 Being a supervisor led me to opportunities to lead trainings for associations and organizations in our city, state, nationally, and now internationally.

 She is the founder and owner of the Center for Counseling and Family Relationships, a large, thriving group practice that was established in 2007 and specializes in family systems and trauma-informed approaches.
-Dr. Johnson is also the founder and owner of CCFAM Training, established in 2012, offering a 40 CE supervision course and ethics courses.
+Dr. Johnson is also the founder and owner of CCFAM Training, established in 2012, offering supervision and ethics courses.
 She is also the owner of Play Therapy Training Resources, established in 2021.
 Through those companies, she provides continuing education, supervision, and consultations.
 She is also a teaching fellow for B.H.
 Carroll Seminary.

 Dr. Johnson has supervised Interns and Associates since 2007, both individually and in groups, as well as virtually and live.
 She has also provided supervision for supervisees within her practice, for those outside of her practice, and for supervisees with multiple sites including community agencies, adoption agencies, and churches.